English

 - Timetabled daily story times in each class, so children can listen to their teacher and hear modelled expression and tone.

-- Reading Spines in each year group which contain a wide range of Pie Corbett recommended texts as well as traditional texts, and texts containing characters from BAME and neuro- diverse backgrounds.
+- Reading Spines in each year group which contain a wide range of Pie Corbett recommended texts as well as traditional texts, and texts containing characters from a range of backgrounds, including those with protected characteristics.

 - We take part in World Book Day every year.

-- Librarians ensure that books are replenished and tidy so that others are encouraged to do the same.
+- Books are replenished and kept tidy so that others are encouraged to do the same.

 Pupils at our school use Accelerated Reader to support their understanding of a text once it has been read.
 Pupils take a STAR Reader Test in September, April and July.
 This assesses their reading age and suggests the level of books that are suitable for them to read.
 Following this pupils can read books at their selected levels and take quizzes on them through the Accelerated Reader website.
 By doing this Pupils can gain points and move up through the different levels.